QR4.4.8 Mass and Energy

 QR4.4.1 A Three-way Interaction

-In the standard model, quarks are fundamental point particles, unrelated to electrons or neutrinos, that come in two types called “up” and “down”, with different charges.
-An up quark has a plus two-thirds charge and a down quark has a minus one-third charge that lets two up quarks and a down quark combine into a positively charged proton that is the nucleus of Hydrogen, the first element of the periodic table.
-Each new periodic table element has one more proton plus some neutrons which arise from one up quark and two down quarks.
-Quarks form the protons and neutrons in the nuclei of all known atoms.
+In the standard model, quarks are fundamental particles unrelated to electrons or neutrinos.
+They come in two types, called up and down, with different charges.
+An up quark has a plus two-thirds charge and a down quark has a minus one-third charge, so two up quarks and a down quark make the positively charged proton nucleus of Hydrogen, the first atom.
+Each new periodic table atom has one more proton plus some neutrons, made from an up quark and two down quarks, so quarks form the nuclei of all known atoms.

 Figure 4.9.
 Three extreme light rays meet

-If the electron’s mass is based on a one-axis interaction of extreme photons, quark mass must also arise in same way.
-The last section covered all the ways photons can interact on one axis, so a quark can’t be a one-axis result but it could be a three-way interaction.
-If three rays of extreme light meet in a node, the interaction must be on a plane, as shown in Figure 4.9, instead of on an axis.
-Such an event is unlikely but again it must have occurred in the early plasma by the quantum law of all action.
+If electrons come from extreme photon collisions, quarks should arise same way, but all the phases possible for an axis have been covered, so it can’t be a one-axis result.
+The next option is a three-way interaction, where three rays of extreme light meet at a point on the same plane, as shown in Figure 4.9.
+Again, such an event is unlikely but it must have occurred in the early plasma by the quantum law of all action.

-A three-axis collision has an interesting symmetry, as photons on any axis half exist on the other two by the cosine rule, so any quark axis is one ray vs. two others at half strength, which is a lepton type collision.
-But applying this feature to one axis doesn’t leave enough light to do the same to the other two.
+This collision has an interesting symmetry, as photons on any axis half exist on the other two by the cosine rule, so any quark axis is one ray vs. two others at half strength, which is a lepton type collision.
+But does this leave enough light to do the same on the other two?

 Next